opensearch-project/project-website/_posts/2025-07-07-building-a-multi-modal-search-engine-in-opensearch.md

 ### 3. Create a vector index

-Now, create a vector index and define a `knn_vector` field for your multimodal embeddings.
+Now create a vector index and define a `knn_vector` field for your multimodal embeddings.
 This field will store the vectors generated by the ingest pipeline:

 ```json
 PUT test-index-area